tweag/guides/README.md

-guides
+Guides
 ======

-Designing, programming and deploying, in style.
+Guides about designing, programming and deploying.